Flexible Individualized Learning

-Tuition for a full-time online student is $475 per semester course.
+Tuition for a full-time online student is $485 per semester course.
+All courses must be paid in full before the first day of class, otherwise, the student will not be permitted to attend.
 Full-Time Online offers a completely online schedule for students with special approved circumstances or who are outside of a 75-mile radius from Orange Lutheran’s campus.

 Blended students take a blend of online classes (through Orange Lutheran Online) and on-campus classes.
-Blended 4 students take 3-4 on-campus classes and the rest of their classes online.
-Blended 2 students take 2 on-campus classes and the rest of their classes online.
-Blended 1 students can take up to 1 on-campus class and the rest of their classes online.
-These options provide families a lower tuition rate (click here for tuition information).
-To view what is offered with each Blended option click here for the Expanded Learning Offerings.
+Blended 4 students take 3-4 on-campus classes and the remainder of their classes online.
+Blended 2 students take two on-campus classes and the rest of their classes online.
+Blended 1 students can take up to one on-campus class and the remainder of their classes online.
+These options provide families with a lower tuition rate (click here for tuition information).

 Blended students must go through the regular campus re-enrollment process each year before applying to the Blended program.
-Click here to apply to Orange Lutheran and begin the regular campus admissions process.
+Click here to apply to Orange Lutheran and begin the standard campus admissions process.

 Blended Student Requirements